-Geosynthetics are chosen for four broad areas of application in roadway and pavement construction.
-Geosynthetic products are materials placed in or under pavement structures to improve service performance by reinforcing the soil and improving the soil’s physical characteristics.
+Geosynthetics are materials placed in or under pavement structures to improve service performance by reinforcing the soil and improving the soil’s physical characteristics.
 Their uniqueness makes them valuable, and preferred in modern-day construction.
 Apart from the structural enhancements that it provides, there are also other considerations that make it a favored choice today.

-This process is of particular value in soft soils conditions, or unstable soils.
 By using products such as geogrids, or geocells, site engineers can prevent settlement and deformation, enhance load bearing capacity and reduce soil erosion.
 Each product renders improvements in soil mechanical properties, and while on a case to case basis the specifics will change, we can broadly look at the following reasons to choose geosynthetic materials for roadway stabilization.
-A core feature is the stiffness of soil-geosynthetic composite in roadway performance through the lateral restraint applied on the confined material.
+A core feature driving roadway performance is the stiffness of soil-geosynthetic composite, achieved through the lateral restraint applied on the confined material.

 Helps distribute traffic loads and reduces cracking, which is important for Cold In-Place Recycling (CIR) and Hot In-Place Recycling (HIR) techniques.
 By using a geosynthetic product, in these contexts, we work to improve the load bearing capacity, and minimize reflective cracking.
-Geogrids, or geocomposites are often used to thin or weak pavements, or conditions with extreme temperatures.
-Geogrids offer a 100-1000 kN/m tensile stiffness to improve pavement conditions.
+Geogrids, or geocomposites are often used to address thin or weak pavements, or conditions with extreme temperatures.

 Geosynthetics (geotextiles, geogrids, geocomposites) are used to enhance interlayer friction, improving pavement stability and durability.
 This process enhances bonding between pavement layers without which paved roads undergo delamination, or separation of the layers, leading to unstable roads.
 Through CIR, HIR or overlay and repair techniques, new interfaces are developed, thus reducing interface shear failure.

 In many geotechnical situations, water permeability within the subgrade, and base grade is an important consideration.
 Take for example, coastal highways, or roads within ports, mines or abutments under bridges.
 In such contexts, with heavy moisture saturation, drainage is an important part of the design stage itself.
-Here, geotextiles which allow for planar flow and minimize pore pressure, and thus minimizing settlement are often chosen for their ability to reinforce, separate and drain –altogether.
+Here, geocomposites allow for planar flow and minimize pore pressure, and thus improving the shear strength of saturated soils.
+Geocomposites can perform multiple roles simultaneously—reinforcement, separation, and drainage—making them especially valuable in saturated or unstable soil environments are often chosen for their ability to reinforce, separate and drain altogether.

 With pavement rehab, the need to improve fatigue resistance of the surface road, becomes a core goal.
 Roads such as truck routes, industrial parks, inter-state highways, or the kind which sees heavy vehicular traffic or those with high speed requirements are among common sites where fatigue resistance is affected over a period of time.
 Roads that also have cracking (longitudinal, transverse, or alligator) also become ideal use cases for rehabilitation using geosynthetics as they improve the tensile strength of the structure and a host of other features that make them optimal materials for this purpose.

 Base course reinforcement refers to the technique used in pavement construction to improve the structural integrity and performance of the base layer, which lies directly beneath the surface course of a road or pavement structure.
 The objective of this reinforcement is to provide improved load bearing capacity, especially in soft soils, reduce rutting and deformation, improve stress distribution and to extend the service life of the pavement itself.
-When used in conjunction with geosynthetic materials, typically geogrids, the higher tensile strength and other factors mean reduced material costs, resistance to fatigue cracking, and better performance under heavier loads.
-By using geogrids, we can confer the following advantages through confinement of soil, and tensioned membrane effect.
+When used in conjunction with geosynthetic materials, typically geogrids, their high tensile strength and ability to interlock with aggregate can lead to a reduction in base course thickness without affecting performance; potentially reducing material costs.
+By using geogrids, we achieve the following advantages through confinement of soil, and tensioned membrane effect.

 A stable subgrade forms the basis of a strong foundation for a pavement structure (all of the pun intended).
 Without a stable subgrade, the entire pavement structure can be compromised easily, and there arises a likelihood of localized failures in the pavement.
 When stabilized well, and correctly, we can even design thinner pavements, and reduce the overall cost of construction.
 By using geogrids here, there is a lateral confinement of the soil, which allows for load spreading over a wider area.
-Since it’s also indifferent to moisture levels, it helps manage the effect of moisture on the subgrade performance.
+Since it’s less susceptible to performance loss due to moisture levels compared to unreinforced soil, it helps manage the effect of moisture on the subgrade performance.

-For the longest time, road construction has meant using traditional methods of pavement design –which includes excavation of the subgrade, reinforcement through chemical or mechanical means, and applying reinforcement.
-The downside of this standard approach is that roads are susceptible to environmental forces such as torrential rain, and don’t withstand repetitive loading of traffic –especially under high vehicular traffic conditions.
+For the longest time, road construction has meant using traditional methods of pavement design –which includes excavation of the subgrade, reinforcement through chemical or mechanical means, and applying pavement layers.
+The downside of this standard approach is that with changing weather conditions, roads are susceptible to environmental forces such as torrential rain, and deteriorate with repetitive loading of traffic –especially under high vehicular traffic conditions.

 Layer |